TYPES OF BRICK CRACKS

 - Wide cracks: Wide cracks between bricks are usually a sign of widespread foundation shifting.
 Then should be evaluated and repaired right away.

 - Randomized cracks: If cracks in your brickwork appear in random areas, the issue is most likely old mortar.
-The mortar can be safely removed and replaced with fresh mortar in a process known as tuckpointing.
+Safely remove and replace the mortar.
+Tuckpointing is the name of this process.

 Many factors can cause bricks to crack.
-Because bricks are porous, they expand and contract based on the humidity levels, precipitation, and temperature changes.
-In Michigan, bricks are particularly susceptible to freeze thaw damage because of our cold winters.
-Water gets trapped in the bricks, freezes, and then thaws, which essentially beats up the bricks from within.
+Because bricks are porous, they expand and contract based on humidity levels, precipitation, and temperature changes.
+In Michigan, bricks are particularly susceptible to freeze-thaw damage because of our cold winters.
+The bricks can trap the water within them.
+Which then freeze, and then thaw.
+This essentially beats up the bricks from within.
 This may cause the bricks to crumble or crack, depending on the circumstances.

 Brick cracks also come from foundation issues, improper installation, worn mortar that hasn’t been replaced, impact from debris, fire damage, water damage, and a myriad of other causes.
 So yes, brick cracks are normal, but that doesn’t mean they’re harmless.
 The best way to determine if your brick cracks need to be repaired is with a professional inspection from an experienced brick repair company like N&M Restoration.